mongodb/docs/source/reference/javascript.rst

    The ``inprog`` array reports the current operation in progress for the database instance.

+FIXME: we need a cross reference or something to doc about what's in the inprog array.

 .. function:: db.dropDatabase()

-   Removes (and deletes) the current database.
-Does not change the current database, so the creation of any documents in this database will create.
+   Removes the current database.
+Does not change the current database, so the insertion of any documents in this database will allocate a fresh set of data files.

 .. function:: db.eval(function, arguments)